rayaanmohammad/CV_ML_Project/combined_dataset/README.md

-# combined dataset of the face shapes, classifies manually
+### Combined dataset of the face shapes, classified manually